 4) The Parable Of The Yeast

-This parable is also interpreted by some as describing the way the Gospel has spread through out the world, but it’s really another way of saying the same thing as the previous one.
+This parable is also interpreted by some as describing the way the Gospel has spread throughout the world, but it’s really another way of saying the same thing as the previous one.
 Again our search for clues takes us to the only Scriptures they had, the Old Testament.
 The first one is in Genesis 18, where Abraham unexpectedly found himself entertaining three visitors.
 Even before he realized who they were, he had Sarah and the servants quickly prepare some food and drink as a sign of hospitality.
-As you read the passage note Abraham’s admonitions to hurry.
+As you read the passage, note Abraham’s admonitions to hurry.
 You can’t hurry and bake bread unless you’re making unleavened bread, the kind without yeast.
 Otherwise it takes several hours.
-This quickly prepared meal became a tradition in the Middle East, known as the friendship offering, and was incorporated into the Temple Ceremony as the Grain Offering (the visitors turned out to be the Lord and 2 angels on their way to Sodom and Gommorah).
+This quickly prepared meal became a tradition in the Middle East, known as the friendship offering, and was incorporated into the Temple Ceremony as the Grain Offering (the visitors turned out to be the Lord and two angels on their way to Sodom and Gomorrah).
 Unleavened bread was prescribed for both offerings.

 Using these clues, then, our adherence to both the context of the parable and the principle of expositional constancy requires an interpretation consistent with the parable of the mustard seed.
-While on Earth the Kingdom of Heaven will be infested with sin, often with the help of the very leaders sworn to protect and preserve it, something that makes it unsuitable for God.
+While on Earth, the Kingdom of Heaven will be infested with sin, often with the help of the very leaders sworn to protect and preserve it, something that makes it unsuitable for God.
 We can’t remove the sin from ourselves any more than the dough can remove the yeast from its midst.